 History, tourist information, and nearby accommodation

-Harewood House is a testament to the business acumen of Henry Lascelles, an 18th century trader involved in commerce with the West Indies.
+Harewood House is a testament to the business acumen of Henry Lascelles, an 18th-century trader involved in commerce with the West Indies.
 So successful was Lascelles in his business ventures that he bought the estate of Gawthorpe, between the present site of Harewood and the lake.
-Lascelles' son, Edwin, the first Lord Harewood, inherited Gawthorpe and the adjoining Harewood estate on his father's death in 1753, and devoted his energies to creating on his new lands a grand country house estate.
+Lascelles' son, Edwin, the first Lord Harewood, inherited Gawthorpe and the adjoining Harewood estate on his father's death in 1753 and devoted his energies to creating a grand country house estate on his new lands.

 Edwin Lascelles chose as his architect the young John Carr, of York, with assistance from Robert Adam.
 Carr used local millstone grit for the house exterior, and even the interior bricks and stucco came from Lascelles lands.
 Carr created a house composed of a central block joined by single-story links to wings on either side.
 The front entrance is through a massive pediment supported on 6 Corinthian columns.